Close Menu

 But when a legendary man who has killed hundreds of soldiers on his own appears vulnerable, it’s time to take him out.
 To do so, they turn to Igor Draganov (Stephen Lang) to get the job done and punish Aatami for his violence.
 But his nickname “Immortal” is going to get in the way.

-Where Sisu offers brutal personal kills, Sisu: Road to Revenge offers boisterous and bloody set pieces.
+Where Sisu offers brutal personal kills, Sisu Road to Revenge offers boisterous and bloody set pieces.
 Aatami just keeps moving in a straight line, whether he is on a train or in his truck.
 While I dislike the trend of comparing everything to cars and trucks, particularly in the context of Mad Max: Fury Road, Sisu 2 is easily the closest film to earning that comparison.
 As Aatami is trying to return to Finland’s new borders, he’s assaulted by war planes, motorcyclists in armor, and Molotov cocktails.

 Sisu 2 is one giant chase up to a finale as Aatmi tries to bring his memories with him to a new life.
 Each subsequent violent attack that crashes into Aatami is bigger and more absurd than the last.
-If the first film was a slow-building Western, Sisu: Road to Redemption is a kinetic and unyielding rush toward a finish line that leaves its foot on the gas pedal.
+If the first film was a slow-building Western, Sisu Road to Revenge is a kinetic and unyielding rush toward a finish line that leaves its foot on the gas pedal.

 Each mile Aatami moves forward in the film is a firefight.